joemaller/vagrant-dev-box/README.md

 vagrant-dev-box
 ===============

 This is a baseline Vagrant project for web development.
-It's growing from a common base VM, the goal being to centralize customization so different sites can be spun up quickly.
+It's growing from a common base VM, the goal being to centralize customization so different sites can be spun up quickly with a modular, dependable toolset.

 ### Instructions